huntrar/scrape/README.md

 * To crawl pages with no restrictions use the --crawl-all flag, or filter which pages to crawl by URL keywords by passing one or more regexps to --crawl.
 * If you want the crawler to follow links outside of the given URL's domain, use --nonstrict.
 * Crawling can be stopped by Ctrl-C or alternatively by setting the number of pages or links to be crawled using --maxpages and --maxlinks.
 A page may contain zero or many links to more pages.
-* Filtering text is done by entering one or more regexps to --filter.
+* Filtering HTML can be done using --xpath, while filtering text is done by entering one or more regexps to --filter.
-* You may specify specific tag attributes to extract from the page using --attributes.
+* If you only want to specify specific tag attributes to extract rather than an entire XPath, use --attributes.
 The default choice is to extract only text attributes, but you can specify one or many different attributes (such as href, src, title, or any attribute available..).
 * Multiple files/URL's are saved to multiple output files/directories by default.
 To consolidate them, use the --single flag.